 A 2009 law required the Department of Revenue (now the Department of the Lottery) to contract with a private manager to manage lottery operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
 A 2012 law allowed Powerball to be added to the pilot program.
-A 2016 law removed the word "pilot" from the program description, but said that the law authorizing the sale of lottery tickets on the Internet would be repealed on July 1, 2017.
+A 2016 law removed the word "pilot" from the program description, but said that the law authorizing the sale of lottery tickets on the Internet would be repealed on July 1, 2017; that was later extended to July 1, 2018.

 The Department of Revenue contracted for Northstar Lottery Group to manage lottery operations starting on July 1, 2011.
 Then-Governor Quinn terminated the contract in December 2014, but the Illinois Attorney General disapproved the termination agreement.
-On September 18, 2015, Governor Rauner announced an agreement under which Northstar Lottery Group will be terminated on January 1, 2017 or when the state selects a new private manager-whichever occurs first.
+On September 18, 2015, Governor Rauner announced an agreement under which Northstar Lottery Group would be terminated on January 1, 2017 or when the state selects a new private manager-whichever occurs first.
+Camelot Illinois took over on January 2, 2018.